 Who's Using ESP

 ESP has been fully implemented in Massachusetts.
 To date, automated reporting of notifiable diseases occurs from seven clinical partners via ESP to MAVEN, the Massachusetts Department of Public Health's (MDPH) web-based integrated surveillance and case management system.
-Longitudinal reporting for chronic Hepatitis C, HIV, and Tuberculosis is currently in development, enabling MDPH to monitor the continuum of care of individuals with these infections.
-Atrius Health, Cambridge Health Alliance, Planned Parenthood of Massachusetts, Fenway Health, Partners HealthCare, Boston Medical Center, and Greater Lawrence Family Health Center participate in notifiable disease case reporting.
+Longitudinal reporting for chronic Hepatitis C, HIV, and Tuberculosis has been developed, enabling MDPH to monitor the continuum of care of individuals with these infections.
+Atrius Health, Cambridge Health Alliance, Planned Parenthood of Massachusetts, Fenway Health, Partners HealthCare, Boston Medical Center, Greater Lawrence Family Health Center , Whittier Street Health Center, East Boston Neighborhood Health Center, Codman Square Health Center, DotHouse Health, Lynn Community Health Center, and Family Health Center of Worcester participate in notifiable disease case reporting.

 Massachusetts has also implemented aggregate-level querying and reporting capabilities (MDPHnet) at three clinical partners which collectively provide care for >20% of the state population.
 Our partners in MDPHnet are Atrius Health, Cambridge Health Alliance, and the Massachusetts League of Community Health Centers.